MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsGuestMessagingConfiguration.md

 ```

 ### -AllowUserDeleteChat
-Turn this setting on to allow users to permanently delete their 1:1, group chat, and meeting chat as participants (this deletes the chat only for them, not other users in the chat).
+Turn this setting on to allow users to permanently delete their one-on-one chat, group chat, and meeting chat as participants (this deletes the chat only for them, not other users in the chat).
 Set this to TRUE to allow.
 Set this to FALSE to prohibit.

 ```yaml
 Type: Boolean